[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Set LX: Replacement logbook.

 This was simply a refill for the wallet of Set L, and was introduced at the same time for 2s 11d.
 It managed to outlive the cover.
-After changing to C147 it gets a final mention (and illustration) in the 1978 Subbuteo catalogue.
+After changing to C147 it received a final mention (and illustration) in the 1978 Subbuteo catalogue.

-This book was produced in at least two different covers - and a second version can be seen at C147.
+• This book was produced in at least two different covers - and a second version can be seen at C147.

 Set LL: Two spare goalkeepers.